- Identify sources of test anxiety and techniques for preventing and controlling it

 My fears are like thundering elephants.
 Then when I get them out and really look at them, I see that they are actually mice with megaphones.

 —Bruce Rahtje, author and Biblical scholar

-For many test takers, preparing for a test and taking a test can easily cause worry and anxiety.
+For many test takers, preparing for a test and taking a test causes worry and anxiety.
 In fact, most students report that they are more stressed by tests and schoolwork than by anything else in their lives, according to the American Test Anxiety Association.

-- Roughly 16–20 percent of students have high test anxiety.
+- Roughly sixteen to twenty percent of students have high test anxiety.

-- Another 18 percent have moderately high test anxiety.
+- Another eighteen percent have moderately high test anxiety.

 - Test anxiety is the most common academic impairment in grade school, high school, and college.

 Test anxiety is very real and you may know this firsthand.
 Almost everyone gets a little nervous before a major exam, in the same way most people get slightly anxious meeting a new potential date or trying an unfamiliar activity.
 We second-guess whether we’re ready, whether we prepared adequately, or if we should or can postpone this potentially awkward situation.
 And in most situations, testing included, that reasonable level of nervous anticipation can be a good thing,enhancing your focus and providing you with a bit of bravado to get you through a difficult time.

 Test anxiety, however, can cause us to doubt ourselves so severely that we underperform or overcompensate to the point that we do not do well on the exam.
 Don’t despair; you can still succeed if you suffer from test anxiety.
 The first step is to understand what test anxiety is, and then to practice some simple strategies to cope with your anxious feelings.
 Whatever you do, don’t use the label test anxiety to keep you from your dreams of completing your education and pursuing whatever career you have your eyes on.
 You are bigger than any anxiety.